Monday, April 30, 2007

 For 6 servings

-To be perfect, instead of grating the parmigiano-regianno cheese myself, I like to use cheese I have bought and had grated at DiPalo's.
-It's more powdery when they do it than when I use the Microplane to grate it myself, which makes lovely little shreds - what I normally want, but not here.
-I probably should get my own grater in Little Italy, but I have never gotten around to it.
-Aunt Rita had one that she (sigh) sold for 50 cents at a garage sale.
-What was she thinking?
+To be perfect, instead of grating the Parmigiano-Reggiano cheese myself, I used to get the cheese for this recipe grated at DiPalo’s.
+It was more powdery when they did it than when I used the Microplane to grate it myself, which makes lovely little shreds—what I normally want, but not here.

-I like to serve these with side dishes that are good cold or at room temperature so you can plate the chops as soon as they're done, and tuck in.
-Mushrooms with garlic, olive oil, and parsley are good; so are fried red peppers; and, of course, a tart green salad.
-If you began the meal with a 2-ounce serving of pasta per person as a starter (right now I'm thinking a sauce with tomatoes and anchovies would be good, but that's up to you), you don't need another starch.
+I liked to serve these with side dishes that are good cold or at room temperature so I could plate the chops as soon as they were done and tuck in right away.
+Mushrooms with garlic, olive oil, and parsley were good; so were fried red peppers and haricots verts with a lemony olive oil dressing.

 12 single rib lamb chops, partly boned and flattened as described above

-½ grated parmigiano-reggiano cheese, spread on a plate
+½ cup finely grated Parmigiano-Reggiano, spread on a plate

-2 eggs, beaten lightly put into a deep dish through a fine sieve
+2 eggs, lightly beaten and put into a deep dish through a fine sieve

-1 cup fine, dry, unflavored bread crumbs, spread on a plate
+1 cup fine, dry, unflavored bread crumbs (not panko), spread on a plate

 Vegetable oil